-As Sunshine did not meet the aforementioned covenants and payment requirements, the noteholders are contractually entitled to request for immediate repayment of the outstanding senior notes amount of USD \$198.6 million.
+As Sunshine did not meet the aforementioned covenants and payment requirements, the senior notes contractually becomes due.
 The outstanding balance is presented as a current liability as at December 31, 2017.

 The noteholders have not requested early repayment of the senior notes as of the date when these financial statements were approved by the Board of Directors.